lucicmato/portfolio-page/README.md

+**This project is a React-based application developed from scratch, following a Figma design.
+It demonstrates modern web development techniques, React best practices, and a well-structured design system using Tailwind CSS for styling.
+**
-# Getting Started with Create React App -- DEP
+# Getting Started with Create React App

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).